 IB English is an opportunity to, quite literally, “see the world” of literature: instead of studying the same works as every other North American teenager, IB students immerse themselves in the best writing from around the world.
 After two years in IB English, students think critically about literature in a reinvigorated fashion; gain confidence in verbal articulation of ideas; and write about literature at a university level.
 Wherever students may go in their academic futures, IB English will change the way they think, write, and speak.

-Language B is the study of either the French, Spanish or English language.
-Students have the opportunity to immerse themselves in the perspectives of French, Spanish and English speaking countries.
+The goal of the Language Acquisition department is to engage our students in authentic language learning experiences while fostering international mindedness so that they will be able to communicate successfully and with confidence in diverse situations.
+Students have the opportunity to immerse themselves in the perspectives of French, Spanish and Mandarin speaking countries.
 Our focus is not to memorize grammar and vocabulary by rote, but to learn language through the study of Culture and Traditions, Relationships, Arts and Leisure, Technology and Global Questions.
 You will be able to read, write and speak confidently in a second language as you begin to make your own way in the world.
 And, as Goethe once said, “He who is ignorant of foreign languages, knows not his own.”

 IB Geography uses real-word events, instead of dry statistics, to cover the wide range of topics that students are asked to investigate.
 It focuses upon the relationships between individuals, societies, and the physical environment (in both time and space).
 It seeks to identify patterns and trends amidst all of those relationships, and therefore evaluates the processes behind them.
 IB Geography is very current: its curriculum is rooted in, and inspired by, the most recent United Nations Millennium Development Goals—a strong guiding theme throughout the course.
 With 60% of the course being devoted to human geography and 40% being devoted to physical geography, this is a course that connects historical content to real-world issues.